All About Sports Guards

 Frequently Asked Questions

-No. While both mouthguards and nightguards are snugly fitted to your teeth, they serve different purposes.
-Sports guards are designed to protect against impact, while nightguards focus on your bite and the position of your teeth and jaw.
+No. While both mouthguards and nightguards fit snugly over your teeth, they serve different purposes.
+Sports guards protect against impact, while nightguards focus on the bite and position of your teeth and jaw.

 A custom-fit sports guard should be comfortable, allowing you to breathe and talk easily.
-If you find yourself fidgeting with it or removing it during play, it may not fit properly.
+If you find yourself adjusting it or removing it during play, it may not fit properly.

 Absolutely, and it’s even more important.
 A sports guard not only protects your teeth but also shields your braces and the inside of your lips and cheeks from injury during impact.